curious-attempt-bunny/warlight1-botarena-go/README.md

 # Game visualisation

-TODO.
-If / when this is working.
-It will work like this:
+It works like this (sudo is for listening on port 80)

     sudo go run viewer.go
     open http://localhost/competitions/warlight-ai-challenge/games/5724205d4ca80151322b5e57